egbordzor/at-go/auth/README.md

 |              | (Optional)  |         Can be application/json or application/xml.         |
 |              |             |                 Defaults to application/xml                 |

+> 3. Username Scenarios

+- For GET requests: The username is passed as a query parameter.
+- For POST requests, where parameters are sent as a url encoded form, the username is included as one of the parameters within the form.
+- For POST requests, that require JSON in the request body, the username should be included in the JSON sent in the body of the request.

-## 3. Idempotent Requests
+> 4. Idempotent Requests

-Africa’s Talking APIs protect your application against cases where you might end up sending unintended repeat requests.
+Africa’s Talking APIs protect applications against cases where you might end up sending unintended repeat requests.
 This could be caused by a communication breakdown (mainly network issues) or your application having broken logic.

 For example, imagine a scenario where you initiate a POST request to top up phoneNumber1 with KES 100 worth of credits.
 However, due to network issues, you do not receive a valid response from our APIs, even though the airtime was delivered to phoneNumber1.
 In this case, you might actually want to retry the POST request but also ensure that we do not send the airtime again.